-H817 [Edition 2]
+H817 [Edition 6]

-- Any contract under this subdivision or under Article 6H of the Chapter for the development, construction, maintenance, or operation of a project shall provide for revenue sharing between the private party and the Department.
-Excess toll revenues from a Turnpike project shall be used for the funding or financing of transportation projects within the corridor where the Turnpike Project is located.
-For purposes of this subdivision, the term "excess toll revenues" means those toll revenues derived from a Turnpike Project that are not otherwise used or allocated to the Authority or a private entity pursuant to this subdivision.
-For purposes of this subdivision, the term "corridor" means the right-of-way limits of the Turnpike Project, any facilities related to the Turnpike Project, or any facility or improvement necessary for the use, design, construction, operation, maintenance, repair, rehabilitation, reconstruction, or financing of a Turnpike Project, and the right-of-way limits of any subsequent improvements, additions, or extension to the Turnpike Project, and facilities related to the Turnpike projects or any improvements necessary for the use, design, construction, operation, maintenance, repair, rehabilitation, reconstruction, or financing of a Turnpike Project, including roads used for ingress or egress to the toll facility or roads that intersect with the toll facility whether by ramps or separated grade facility and located within one mile in any direction. - f.
+- f.
 Agreements entered into under this subdivision shall comply with the following additional provisions: - 1.
 The Department shall solicit proposals for agreements. - 2.
-Agreement shall be limited to no more than 50 years. - 3.
+Agreement shall be limited to no more than 50 years from the date of the beginning of operations on the toll facility. - 3.
 Notwithstanding the provisions of G.S.
 136-89.183(a)(5), all initial tolls or fees to be charged by a private entity shall be reviewed by the Turnpike Board.
 Prior to setting a toll rate, either a set rate or a minimum and maximum rate set by the private entity, the private entity shall hold a public hearing on the toll rates, in accordance with guidelines for the hearing developed by the Department.
 After tolls go into effect, the private entity shall report to the Turnpike Authority Board 30 days prior to any increase in tolls by the private entity. - 4.
 Financial advisors and attorneys retained by the Department on contract to work on projects pursuant to this subsection shall be subject to State law governing conflicts of interest. - 5.
-Sixty days prior to the signing of a concession agreement subject to this subdivision, the Department shall report to all members of Joint Legislative Transportation Oversight Committee on the following: - I. Project description. - II.
+60 days prior to the signing of a concession agreement subject to this subdivision, the Department shall report to the Joint Legislative Transportation Oversight Committee on the following for the presumptive concessionaire: - I. Project description. - II.
 Number of years that tolls will be in place. - III.
 Name and location of firms and parent companies, if applicable, including firm responsibility and stake, and assessment of audited financial statements. - IV.
-Analysis of firm selection criteria. - V. Name of any firm or individual under contract to provide counsel or financial analysis to the
+Analysis of firm selection criteria. - V. Name of any firm or individual under contract to provide counsel or financial analysis to the Department or Authority.
+The Department shall disclose payments to these contractors related to completing the agreement under this subdivision. - VI.
+Demonstrated ability of the project team to deliver the project, by evidence of the project team's prior experience in delivering a project on schedule and budget, and disclosure of any unfavorable outcomes on prior projects.